-We’re not going to lie to you; starting your own business is very hard.
-One might even go as far as to say that it is a hectic task as well.
-You may have excelled in the business courses you took, but you lack the real world experience.
-There is a lot of money that goes into beginning your own business as well.
+We’re not going to lie to you; starting your own business is very challenging.
+One might even go as far as to say that it is a hectic and daunting task as well.
+You may have excelled in the business courses you took, but you probably lack the real world experience.
+There is usually a lot of money that goes into beginning your own business as well.

 There is also the task of knowing your target audience and getting the right crew to back you up.
 Not to mention the demands of a payroll, accounting, IT management, workplace compliance, and human resources responsibilities.
 This is what throws rookie entrepreneurs off their game.
 But this is not the end of the road.
 Just because you feel anxious doesn’t mean you let it take you over.

 Even the most successful businessmen had their share of fear when they were starting out.
-The point is that they eventually got over with it.
-Today, we are just about to help you get over the demons holding you back from opening your own business.
+The point is that they eventually overcame their fears and took the plunge.
+You can do it as well.
 Make the following steps a part of your life from now to maximize your business success.

-You may have heard this from so many people who try to inspire you, but what does it mean exactly?
-If you know how well the market is flourishing and have taken the necessary steps for it to succeed, then you must believe that you can do it.
-Nobody else can tell you that you can’t do it just because they say so.
-They are not you and they also cannot see into the future.
+You may have heard this from many people who try to inspire you, but what does it mean exactly?
+If you know how well the market is performing and have taken the necessary preparatory steps then you must believe that you can do it.
+Nobody else can tell you that you can’t do it.
+They may not have your drive or courage and they cannot see into the future.
 You alone are the one who gets to decide whether you win or lose.
-Many who backed away from their dreams lacked the motivation and courage of going the distance.
-Do not make the same mistakes as they have in their lives.
+Many who backed away from their dreams simply lacked the motivation and bravery to go the distance.
+Do not make the same mistakes they did.

 2. Research Like Your Life Depends On It

 The more you know about the scope of your business, the more assuring it will be for you.
-All you have to do is research everything there is to know about the field you have chosen.
-Find out what you have to do to start a business and what more there is to know about the industry.
-Fear is often due to the thought of being unaware of something.
-It is like being lost in a dessert without a compass or a GPS.
-Read up on books, magazines, websites, and forums to give you an idea.
+Research everything there is to know about the field you have chosen.
+Find out what is required to start a business and what specifics you need to know about the industry.
+Fear is often a byproduct of being unaware of what you're up against.
+You can't prepare for everything but I suggest you read up on all of the books, magazines, websites, and forums you can find for additional insight.

-5. Remember the Reason You Want Your Own Business
+5. Remember The Reasons You Want Your Own Business

 When you come to face your fears in front of you, just remind yourself of the reasons why you wanted to start your own business in the first place.
-It will dispel all of those demons trying to gnaw at your soul and eat at your confidence.
-You know how much effort you have done to get there and you shouldn’t stop now.
+Remind yourself how difficult or stagnant your current career or financial situation is and that you can't go on llike this forever.
+Think of the freedom and opportunity you are embracing by making this change.
+This will dispel some of those doubts and demons trying to gnaw at your soul and consume your confidence.
+You know how much effort you have put in up until this point and you shouldn’t stop now.
 Business success stories are all about resilience and mental toughness in the face of adversity.

 There is no map into the future that will let you know where you have to go.
 That is one of the basic elements when it comes to starting a business – you have to take risks.
 Cowering away just because you don’t know what awaits you is not the way.
-The most successful entrepreneurs are those who in fact take risks.
-As a matter of fact, the real risk in all of this is not trying at all.
-There is no sure way of knowing whether it will blow up on your face or reward you greatly unless you don’t give it a try.
+The most successful entrepreneurs are those who boldly take risks.
+As a matter of fact, the real risk is not trying at all.
+There is no sure way of knowing whether things will work out but you don't want to go on living saying "what if" and regretting that you played it safe.

 8. Get Unbiased Professional & Customer Feedback

-Feedback is one of the best shaping tools that you’ll need along the way.
-We may at times think that we are doing a great job, when in actuality we don’t.
-This is because we do not listen to the customers that we swore to serve.
-Ignoring the taste of the customers means that we have failed our business.
+Feedback is one of the best business shaping tools that you’ll need along the way.
+We may at times think that we are doing a great job, when in actuality we have a biased vision of our performance.
+It could also be skewed if you just listen to the feedback of friends and family that will usually be more on the complimentary side.
+You need completely objective customer feedback from prospects, customers, and even anonymous survey respondents.
+Ignoring the tastes of the customer means that you risk failure.
 Listening to your customers will help your business progress even further.
-If they have questions, it falls on you to answer them.
+If they have questions it falls on you to answer them.
 If a product or service is defective, then fix it.
 Be more open to your target audience and they will be more loyal to you.
+Overall, keep your customers first and foremost and get as many unbiased opinions as possible before getting started.

 9. Take A Break To Avoid Burnout

-Author Bio Jasmine Demeester is a Business Consultant cum academic consultant at a dissertation writing service who loves sharing tips on entrepreneurship, startups, and business financing etc. You can follow him on Twitter, Facebook, and Google Plus.
+Author Bio Jasmine Demeester is a Business Consultant cum academic consultant at a dissertation writing service who loves sharing tips on entrepreneurship, and finance.

 Want more small business and entrepreneurship strategy articles?